Don’t just take our word for it, trust what others say

 Kaspersky Lab routinely scores the highest marks in independent ratings and surveys.

-- Measured alongside 80 well-known vendors in the industry
+- Measured alongside with over 80 well-known vendors in the industry

 Our Global Research and Analysis Team has been actively involved in the discovery and disclosure of some of the most prominent malware attacks with links to governments and state organisations.See our awards